Stable and Unstable operations in Algebraic Cobordism: Theories of rational type

 Everywhere in this and the next Subsection we will assume that $A^*$ is a theory in the sense of Definition \ref{goct} satisfying $(CONST)$.
 Some statements are valid without the latter assumption, which will be indicated.
-Let $X$ be smooth irreducible variety over $k$.
-Consider the category $\smu(X)$ whose objects are (isomorphism classes of) maps $V\stackrel{v}{\row}X$, where $V$ is smooth, $v$ is projective, and $\ddim(V)<\ddim(X)$, and morphisms are projective maps $V_2\stackrel{f}{\row}V_1$ such that $v_2=v_1\circ f$.
+Let $X$ be a smooth irreducible variety over $k$.
+Consider the category $\smu(X)$ whose objects are maps $V\stackrel{v}{\row}X$, where $V$ is smooth, $v$ is projective, and $\ddim(V)<\ddim(X)$, and morphisms are projective maps $V_2\stackrel{f}{\row}V_1$ such that $v_2=v_1\circ f$.